Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Conclusions

-However, the length dependence of the crossover points $UL/N$ in Fig.~\ref{amplitudes}-e violates the scaling behavior.
-For a given density $N/L$ and interaction strength $U$ all parameters in the Luttinger liquid theory ($v_c$, $v_s$, $K_c$) are fixed.
-Nonetheless, it is still possible to observe a crossover from Wigner to Friedel oscillations as a function of length (moving horizontally in Fig.~\ref{amplitudes}-e).
+The length dependence of the crossover points $UL/N$ in Fig.~\ref{phase} violates scaling behavior: For a given density $N/L$ and interaction strength $U$ all parameters in the Luttinger liquid theory ($v_c$, $v_s$, $K_c$) are fixed.
+Nonetheless, it is still possible to observe a crossover from Wigner to Friedel oscillations as a function of length (moving horizontally in Fig.~\ref{phase}).
 It is quite surprising that a critical model can cross over to different physical behavior as a function of length only, when all relevant parameters are fixed.
-This remarkable violation of scale invariance is not due to higher order operators, but comes from the competition between vastly different velocities in the spin and the charge sector.
-Note, that the spin-incoherent Luttinger liquid can be defined even at $T=0$ as the {\it length-dependent} region when the ultraviolet spin cutoff $v_s/a$ becomes smaller than the infrared charge cutoff $v_c/L$.
-In our analysis the curve in Fig.~\ref{amplitudes}-e only signals the first onset of Wigner crystal behavior, so that we cannot predict the full analytic behavior from simple arguments.
-In general, it appears that the competition of spin and charge energy scales is a common behavior in Luttinger liquid physics.
-Therefore, the crossover between the different density oscillations discussed above is a generic signature of spin-charge separation in one dimension.
+This remarkable violation of scale invariance is not due to higher order operators, such as the well-known logarithmic terms which also give strong corrections to the scaling behavior.\cite{schulz0} Instead the crossover can be explained by the competition between vastly different velocities in the spin and the charge sector.
+Naively, the onset of spin-incoherent Luttinger liquid would be expected when the ultraviolet spin cutoff $v_s/a$ becomes comparable to the infrared charge cutoff $v_c/L$ giving a length dependent crossover.
+While this may explain the broken scale invariance, this argument does not explain the crossover line in Fig.~\ref{phase} quantitatively.
+From the diagram alone it is also not clear that the Friedel region is always stable in the thermodynamic limit $L\to \infty$, but a downturn as indicated by the red dotted line would be expected for larger lengths $L$.

+The arguments presented here are also valid for other Luttinger liquid systems, since the competition of spin and charge energy scales is generically always possible as a function of interaction and filling.
+Therefore, the crossover between the different density oscillations discussed above is a common signature of spin-charge separation in one dimension.